 On top of this you can also bring a visit to the Kayan women, better known as the long neck ladies.
 These women are originally for the Kayah state in Myanmar but fled to the Thai border area during the military regime.
-A few of them still live on Inle lake.
+A few of them still live on Inle Lake.
 But I think this is more a tourist trap to take a few pictures in exchange for a little gift.

 You MUST ask you boat driver at the start of the boat trip to take you to Indein.
 You have to pay a little bit extra because it’s further, but I promise you will not regret this!
 Arriving there you have to pay a little Photo fee.
 (I am sorry that I haven’t mentioned this before but at a lot of tourist attractions you have to pay a little amount of money to be able to take pictures).

 You have to walk through a long gallery with different stalls where you can buy the most beautiful souvenirs.
 So don’t spend all your money in the workshops you will visit earlier.
 At the end of the gallery, believe me, you will be blown away by what you see.
-It is a village with a variety of ancient pagodas.
+It’s a village with a variety of ancient pagodas.
 This place is too crazy for words.
 It left me speechless! and It honestly impressed me more than Bagan.

-Number 2: Explore Mandalay and surroundings
+2. Explore Mandalay and surroundings

 Actually this activity is sort of a tie with the boat trip on Inle Lake.
 But I placed Mandalay a bit higher because of the magical atmosphere.
-I can’t explain why exactly, it is just a feeling.
+I can’t explain why exactly, it’s just a feeling.
 Mandalay is the cultural and religious centre of Myanmar.
 It has more than 700 pagodas in and around the city.
 For that reason alone, this fascinating city should not be missed on your first Myanmar trip.

 Let me tell you a bit about the best things to do in Mandalay.
 First explore the centre of Mandaly.
 Climb the many stairs of Mandalay hill in the late afternoon and enjoy a beautiful sunset.
 Many students and monks are happy to lead you around here in exchange for a short conversation to practise their English.
 This atmosphere of friendly smiles and words and genuine interest in other people made me so happy.
 I think that this is the moment when I fell in love with Mandalay and the inhabitants.
 Now I regret only staying there for 2 days.

 We didn’t really have the time to explore the city of Mandalay further.
 The hotel advised us to take a taxi to explore the surroundings of Mandalay and we didn’t regret this for a moment.
 The places we visited were all stunning.